Tackle tax planning challenges head on

 In addition, if a vehicle is used for business and personal purposes, the associated expenses, including depreciation, must be allocated between deductible business use and nondeductible personal use.
 The depreciation limit is reduced if the business use is less than 100%.
 If business use is 50% or less, you can’t use Sec.
 179 expensing or the accelerated regular MACRS; you must use the straightline method.

-The deduction is available to traditional manufacturers and to businesses engaged in activities such as construction, engineering, architecture, computer software production and agricultural processing.
+This 2017 deduction is available to traditional manufacturers and to businesses engaged in activities such as construction, engineering, architecture, computer software production and agricultural processing.
 It isn’t allowed in determining net earnings from self-employment and generally can’t reduce net income below zero to create a net operating loss (NOL).
 But it can be used against the AMT.

 Including a variety of benefits in your compensation package can help you not only attract and retain the best employees, but also manage your tax liability: